 - Didn’t follow the instructions in the job description, or

-- Didn’t say anything specific about this particular job (i.e. the application was vague).
+- Didn’t say anything specific about the job (i.e. the application was vague).

 To make sure each cover letter fits the job description, use keywords from that description in your letter.
-If the job calls for someone with database research skills, and they receive 50 cover letters, there’s a chance they might skim the cover letters first to find those exact words.
-At the very least, this shows that you read the job description and catered your application specifically to that position.
+If the job calls for someone with database research skills, and the employer receives 50 cover letters, there’s a chance they might skim the cover letters first to find those exact words.
+At the very least, having those keywords shows that you read the job description and catered your application specifically to that position.

 It’s going to take some time to apply for these jobs, so be patient with the process and keep at it.
-Set yourself a goal of how many applications you want to submit every day, but remember…
+You can also set a goal for how many applications you want to submit every day, but remember…

 Quality > quantity